Awni00/relational-convolutions/rebuttals/icml/wwyA.md

 ## Understanding the relational convolutions architecture: correcting some misunderstandings (weakness 1)

-> Novelty is limited and some part is confusion. pairwise relation for the input is the "attention matrix", the paper then uses convolution network on top of the attention matrix. why choose convolution on this level of reasoning? the inductive bias for convolution is locality. however, there is no this type of this attributes on pairwise relation obtained by MD-IPR layer in the model.
+> Novelty is limited and some part is confusion. pairwise relation for the input is the "attention matrix", the paper then uses convolution network on top of the attention matrix. why choose convolution on this level of reasoning?

 **Our proposed architecture does *not* involve applying a convolutional network on top of the attention matrix**.
 As you mention, the inductive bias for CNNs is spatial locality, which does not make sense as a way to process the relation tensor produced by the MD-IPR layer. **The "relational convolution" operation is a novel operation we propose that is distinct from the spatial convolution operation in CNNs**.
 In particular, **in relational convolutions, the convolution is with respect to *groupings of objects* (which can be learned), not spatial translations as in the spatial convolutions of CNNs.**